 This steampunk-themed resto in Mandalay Bay is combining "the alchemy of food and drink" to deliver innovative 'tails and delectable bites like chicken pot pie bites and bacon-wrapped bacon.

-An old-school Vegas joint serving up Italian fare off the Strip.
-Known especially for their pizzas (voted best in Vegas), Tap House has a classic sports bar decor and a killer beer selection.
+Tap House is an old-school Vegas joint serving up Italian fare off the Strip.
+This spot is known especially for the pizzas, but it also has a classic sports bar decor and a killer beer selection.
+This eatery also serves burgers, pasta, Italian sausages, soups, salads, and a variety of great appetizers.

 Serving up French-inspired eats like monkfish bouillabaisse and steak frites, Comme Ca's got a rotating seasonal menu, situated in the heart of the Cosmopolitan.